MOARdV/MOARdVPlus/README.md

 ## What's here?

-**CAUTION:** MOARdVPlus is in development.
-You may download the current snapshot to try it out.
-The RA-01 retro CM is ready for release (pending an offical BDB update), but the glass cockpit is *not* flight certified.
-Use at your peril.

-**COMING SOON!**
+Instructions for the completed IVAs are on the [MOARdVPlus wiki](https://github.com/MOARdV/MOARdVPlus/wiki).

-The MAS FASA RA-01 CM, a [Bluedog Design Bureau](https://forum.kerbalspaceprogram.com/index.php?/topic/122020-14x-bluedog-design-bureau-stockalike-saturn-apollo-and-more-v142-i-numbered-this-update-before-ksp-updated-1feb2018/)-compatible Apollo command module derived from the FASA Apollo CM.
+* The MAS FASA RA-01 CM, a [Bluedog Design Bureau](https://forum.kerbalspaceprogram.com/index.php?/topic/122020-14x-bluedog-design-bureau-stockalike-saturn-apollo-and-more-v142-i-numbered-this-update-before-ksp-updated-1feb2018/)-compatible Apollo command module derived from the FASA Apollo CM.
 This version of the CM uses Apollo-era controls for almost all of the IVA.

 **FUTURE UPDATES**

-The MAS FASA GA-02 CM,a [Bluedog Design Bureau](https://forum.kerbalspaceprogram.com/index.php?/topic/122020-14x-bluedog-design-bureau-stockalike-saturn-apollo-and-more-v142-i-numbered-this-update-before-ksp-updated-1feb2018/)-compatible Apollo command module derived from the FASA Apollo CM.
-This version of the CM is a modern glass cockpit style.
+* The MAS FASA GA-02 CM, a [Bluedog Design Bureau](https://forum.kerbalspaceprogram.com/index.php?/topic/122020-14x-bluedog-design-bureau-stockalike-saturn-apollo-and-more-v142-i-numbered-this-update-before-ksp-updated-1feb2018/)-compatible Apollo command module derived from the FASA Apollo CM.
+This version of the CM is a modern glass cockpit style.  **CAUTION:** This IVA is under development.
+Use at your peril.

-When they're far enough along to mention, I'll mention them.

 ## Required Mods